 The central portion of the wiggler beam, which contains the greatest flux of high energy X-rays, passes by the M1 mirror and then encounters a second filter assembly.
+These filters remove most of the X-rays below the beamlines range to reduce the heat load on subsequent components, while only slightly reducing the flux of the useful X-rays.
 This assembly has 3 filters, 1.8 mm of annealed pyrolytic graphite, 0.41 mm of aluminum, and 1.6 mm aluminum.
 The filters are clamped in water cooled copper blocks.
 The first two filters are fixed while the third 1.6 mm aluminum filter can be removed.
 The graphite removes most of the X-rays with energies below ~5 keV, while aluminum removes most with energies below ~12 keV.
 A slightly larger flux can be obtained by removing the last Al filter but it is usually left in.
-Taking it out for more than several minutes can cause an overheating of the beamstop in the HE monochromator so this temperature should be monitored if it is removed.
+Taking it out for more than several minutes can cause an overheating of the beamstop past the HE monochromator, so this temperature should be monitored if it is removed.

 Next, the beam passes through two sets of slits, one horizontal and one vertical, which define the shape of the beam which will impinge on the monochromator.
-Larger slit sizes result in more flux but a greater divergence and hence broader diffraction peaks from samples, while smaller slits give less flux but a more parallel beam that gives sharper diffraction data.
+Larger slit sizes result in more flux but a greater divergence and energy spread, hence broader diffraction peaks from samples, while smaller slits give less flux but a more uniform beam that gives sharper diffraction data.
 As the vertical focusing of the beam is greater than the horizontal, the vertical opening of the slits has little noticeable effect on the beam divergence while the horizontal opening has a significant effect.
 For this reason the horizontal slits are normally kept narrower than the vertical.
-The vertical slits are normally opened in the range of 1 to 4 mm.
+The vertical slits are normally opened in the range of 2 to 4 mm.
 The horizontal slits are typically set to a gap between 0.5 and 2 mm, depending on the experimental requirements for flux and resolution.
-When there is high flux and resolution is important, such as doing diffraction measurements at 30-35 keV, a setting of 0.5×1 mm or 1×2 mm is usually used.
-When flux is lower and resolution not as important, such as doing PDF at 60-65 keV, a setting of 2×4 mm is usually used.
+When there is high flux and resolution is important, such as doing diffraction measurements at 30-35 keV, a setting of 0.5×2 mm or 1×3 mm is usually used.
+When flux is lower and resolution not as important, such as doing PDF at 55-70 keV, a setting of 2 × 4 mm is usually used.
 In order to prevent thermal shock to the monochromator crystals the horizontal slits must be closed before the downstream PSH2 shutter can be opened.
 These slits can overlap with each other so entering a large negative number, such as -20, will move them to the fully closed limits and allow the shutters to be opened.
 Both of the limit switches for the horizontal slits must be triggered before the shutters can be opened.
 There is an indicator light on the bottom of the controls which shows when this is the case.
 The slits should be opened gradually to avoid thermal shock.
 Past these slits is a fluorescent screen which can be used to view the beam shape.
 This is for diagnostic purposes and will normally be taken out for experiments to improve the flux.